Skip to main content

 Following too closely (3 years) 4 points

-Hit and Run
+Hit and Run Laws in Virginia

-What is considered a hit and run in Virginia?
+What is Considered a Hit and Run in Virginia?

 “The driver of any vehicle involved in an accident in which a person is killed or injured in which an attended vehicle or other attended property is damaged shall immediately stop as close to the scene of the accident as possible without obstructing traffic.”
 Virginia Code § 46.2-894